Spectral heat content for time-changed killed Brownian motions: Time change by subordinators

-\begin{remark} \begin{em} A result similar to Proposition \ref{prop:1/2} is found in \cite[Proposition 3.4]{ParkSong19}, but the proof given in the latter paper involves a minor error.
+where $\nu$ is the L\'evy measure of $(D_t)$. \end{prop} \begin{remark} \begin{em} A result similar to Proposition \ref{prop:1/2} is found in \cite[Proposition 3.4]{ParkSong19}, but the proof given in the latter paper involves a minor error.
 Indeed, since $t_{0}$ in that proof depends not only $\eta$ but also $\eps$, it is unclear whether it is possible to let $\eps\to 0$ uniformly for all $t\leq t_{0}$.
 To avoid this issue, one can instead use Proposition \ref{prop:1/2} above. \end{em} \end{remark}